 - I make the gruyere biscuits that we sell for our bread service as well as

 - the bread pretzels and taleggio fondue for the pub menu.
+Here is a similar recipe for bread pretzels and beer cheese if you’d like to give them a go.

 - In addition, I make tart dough for quiche and Alsace tarts for garde manger and